zlsNorman/prello/README.md

 # Prello
-> like Trello but simpler :.D
+> like Trello but simpler 😁 and for Projects
 >
 ## Table of Contents
 * [General Info](#general-information)